A-ZHANG1/coursequestionbank/README.md

 ## Deployment

 Currently set up to deploy to Heroku.
-Websolr worker supposed to periodically re-indexes the questions so that keyword search will work; you can run it manually with `heroku run rake sunspot:solr:reindex`, however, Websolr addon costs $20/month therefore the Heroku Deployment is currently not working.
-Cloud 9 hosting instance can be provided upon GSI's request.
+Websolr worker supposed to periodically re-indexes the questions so that keyword search will work; you can run it manually with `heroku run rake sunspot:solr:reindex`, please send an Email to RZH at Berkeley dot edu to submit a whitelist request.

 ## To Do